-For motor enthusiats, take a nostalgic vist to the Coventry Transport Museum.
+Motor enthusiats should take a nostalgic vist to the Coventry Transport Museum.
 This long-standing museum houses a large collection of classic and vintage cars throughout history, as well as the popular Jaguar Heritage exhibition.
 Adjacent to Coventry Airport is the Midland Air Museum.
 This unique attraction houses a collection of historic airplanes, jets and WWII hangers, providing a deep insight into how these huge machines once ruled the skies.

-Coombe Country Park is situated 5 miles east of Coventry and is the largest recreational area owned by Coventry Council, providing you with a chance to explore 400 acres of beautiful parkland and gardens.
+Coombe Country Park is situated 5 miles east of Coventry and is the largest recreational area owned by Coventry Council, providing visitors with a chance to explore 400 acres of beautiful parkland and gardens.
 Also nearby is Arbury Hall, known as the 'Gothic Gem of the Midlands', which stands in the midst of rolling lawns and is surrounded by many acres of parkland.

-Take a look at our top 'Local Attractions' in Coventry...
+Take a look at our top 'Local Attractions' in Coventry below.